1792283-ZamaniMbhele/css2024-day01/README.md

-Codding summer school
+Welcome to Codding summer school

-this is daty 1 file
+This is my day 1 file